jayurbain/self-driving-car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
+Here are sample images from distinct traffic sign classes in the dataset.

 ![alt text][images/init_images.png]]

-Here is a bar chart showing how the data ...
+Here is a bar chart showing the distribution of traffic sign classes.

 ![alt text][images/image_histogram.png]